 Opinion of the Quinzaine des Cinéastes: "A worthy representative of a cinematography in danger, Argentina's Hernán Rosselli will present his magnificent Algo viejo, algo nuevo, algo prestado.
 Imagine The Sopranos or Goodfellas in artisanal low-fi mode, in a family of bookmakers where, after the death of the father, the mother and daughter take over the family business.
 Immerse yourself in the world of sports betting among a suburban working class that also wants to find a place in the sun."

-Cannes Film Festival 2025: The Directors' Fortnight unveils its poster as it awaits selection
+Cannes Festival 2025: The selection of the Directors' Fortnight

-It's the Quinzaine des Cinéastes' turn to unveil its poster, while we wait to discover the selection that will be screened from May 13 to 24 during the Cannes Film Festival 2025.
-The 57th edition of this independent cinematic event will feature singular films that resist the dominant ideology.
+Now it's the turn of the Quinzaine des Cinéastes to unveil its selection, which will be screened from May 14 to 24 during the Cannes Film Festival 2025: 28 singular films that resist the dominant ideology, for the 57th edition of this independent film event.
 [Read more]

 Cannes Festival 2025: The latest news and information about the 78th edition